Authenticating the Internet from end-to-end.

 In addition, we are taking multiple steps to help members of the Internet ecosystem take advantage of DNSSEC.
 These steps include publishing technical resources, providing an Operational Test Environment, leading educational sessions, participating in industry forums, and developing tools to simplify DNSSEC management.

 Verisign is committed to serving as a trusted steward of the Internet.
-As the registry for .com and .net and a provider of critical Internet infrastructure services, our goal is to enable the Internet’s next innovations while protecting the Internet community from new and emerging cyberthreats.
+As the registry for .com and .net and a provider of critical Internet infrastructure services, our goal is to enable the Internet’s next innovations while protecting the Internet community from new and emerging cyber attacks.
 Our work on DNSSEC is another step in our ongoing fortification of and investment in critical Internet infrastructure.

 |1990||A major flaw in DNS is discovered and dialog about securing DNS begins.|